 Saddam Hussein was born in the Tikrit District of Iraq in 1937.
 He joined the Ba’ath Party in 1957 and participated in the attempted assassination of Prime Minister Abdul Karim Qassim in 1959.
 After the failure of the coup, he fled to Syria, then Cairo, where he attended law school at the University of Cairo.
-Hussein returned to Iraq in 1963 but was jailed for revolutionary activities the next year.
+Saddam returned to Iraq in 1963 but was jailed for revolutionary activities the next year.
 He escaped from jail, ascended to the vice presidency of Iraq after the successful coup of Ahmed Hassan al-Bakr in 1968, became general of Iraq’s armed forces in 1976, and succeeded Hassan as president of Iraq in 1979.

-Hussein was captured in Iraq by U.S. forces in December 2003.
+Saddam was captured in Iraq by U.S. forces in December 2003.
 An Iraqi court subsequently tried and convicted him of war crimes, and he was executed by hanging on December 30, 2006.